SOC Threat Intelligence Explained: How It Enhances Detection and Response

 Following the completion of the prior steps, actions can now be taken that have been guided by data analysis.
 This could include anything from remediation to the implementation of an entirely new security system.
 The conclusion of this action then starts off the entire process again, in a continuous cycle aimed at constantly improving your organisation’s security.

-Advantages of Cyber Threat Intelligence for a SOC
+Benefits of SOC Threat Intelligence for Security Teams

 The effectiveness of any Security Operations Centre (SOC) can be greatly improved through the proper utilisation of cyber threat intelligence.